High Court of Tanzania

 3 December 2013

-Failure to annex a corporate Board resolution is not fatal; court may allow later production with leave.
+Omission to annex a company's board resolution to the plaint is procedural and may be cured by later production with the court's leave.

 2 December 2013